 Cheam High School has an excellent staff development programme with a wealth of experienced staff working with teachers and support staff.
 The focus is very much to continually strive for outstanding outcomes for students.

 Staff are committed to their own development and many take part in helping others to progress.
 Staff attendance at training sessions is high and evaluations are very positive for all internal training that we offer.
-We run Training and Development fortnights for all staff half termly with training sessions taking place after school.

 Focus groups and forums

 Regular forums such as BTEC forum and Teaching and Learning forums are run with opportunities for staff to share good practice with colleagues and develop their own practice.

 Support staff have many training opportunities throughout the year, for example behaviour management, The Adolescent Brain and Managing Conflict and First Aid training.

 Statutory training such as Child Protection and Safeguarding, Anaphylaxis Awareness and the Use of EPIPEN and Asthma Awareness and the Use of Emergency Inhalers run regularly throughout the year.

 More specific training for teachers teaching the Life curriculum takes place regularly.
 Pastoral leaders receive training regarding SEN, attendance and safeguarding in the PLM meetings.
 Subject Leaders receive training in SLM regarding curriculum and training developments and SEN. Bespoke SEN training for departments also takes place.

 Staff may attend specialist external training as part of their individual professional development or to support student outcomes and school or subject specific priorities.
 Many staff take part in regular subject specific training and staff in specialist roles may attend external training courses run by specialists in areas such as pastoral care, First Aid, mental health and wellbeing, MAGT and Challenge.